mkitti/dis-utilities/README.md

 - --debug: debug mode for logging - debug messages are printed to STDOUT - this is chatty in the extreme

 ### Configuration
-While this system does use some config files, the database credentials are stored in the <a href='https://github.com/JaneliaSciComp/configurator' target='_blank'>Configuration system</a>.
+While this system does use some config files, the database credentials are stored in the <a href="https://github.com/JaneliaSciComp/configurator" target="_blank">Configuration system</a>.

 ### Production server
 The current production server is dis.int.janelia.org.
 If this changes, you'll need to modify nginx.conf.